MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Resource and application configuration SLO**.
 The team recognizes that cloud resources and application code must be properly configured.
 This includes setting up auto scaling rules, deploying NSG rules, and selecting the correct size SKUs.
 To account for configuration errors, they budget 10 minutes of monthly downtime, which is about 99.98%.

-    > Composite SLO based on configuration availability: 99.98% per month.
+    > Composite SLO based on configuration availability: 99.95% per month.

 - **Operations SLO**.
 The workload team has developed good DevOps culture by following Well-Architected Framework principles for Operational Excellence.
 They deploy cloud resources, configuration, and code every sprint.

     Deployments are considered a risk because of they can cause a running system to be unstable.
-There might be errors as a result of TLS certificate updates and DNS changes.
+There might be errors as a result of TLS certificate updates, DNS changes, tool errors.
+They also consider potential down time caused because of emergency fixes.
 They budget 20 minutes of monthly downtime, which is approximately 99.98% availability.

-    They primarily use Azure Pipelines, which have a 99.9% availability SLA.
-This might be a contributing factor because Azure Pipelines unavailability could delay production issue remediation.

-    > Composite SLO based on routine operations availability: 99.95% per month.
-TODO how?
+    > Composite SLO based on operations availability: 99.95% per month.

 - **External dependencies SLO**.
 The team has already considered SQL Managed Instance as the primary dependency, which already has a 99.8% availability factored into the overall platform availability.
 No other external dependencies are considered.